 Technological advancements have obviously had a huge impact on how we live our lives, and this is particularly true of our work lives.
 In generations past, there were clear boundaries between home and work life, however this is no longer the case.
-The enhanced connectivity that technology provides means that these boundaries between home and are becoming blurred, making it much easier for people to remain electronically connected to the office during non-work hours.
-On paper, this increased flexibility should beneficial to employers and employees alike, however research suggests that this is not the case.
+The enhanced connectivity that technology provides means that these boundaries between home and work are becoming blurred, making it much easier for people to remain electronically connected to the office during non-work hours.
+On paper, this increased flexibility should be beneficial to employers and employees alike, however research suggests that this is not the case.

 Studies have shown that this increased connectivity to the workplace is actually a source of anxiety for the majority of employees.
 Findings also suggest that even when employees do not actually spend time working at home, the mere idea that they need to stay connected can be detrimental.
 In many cases, this “always on” culture is implicit and becomes an unspoken expectation from the top down.
 The impact of such a culture is rarely considered by employers, and in fact is often disguised as an advantage in the form of flexible working or increased convenience.